krprasadreddy/hello-world-java/README.md

 ## Running the application locally

-First copy smartsheet.properties.sample -> smartsheet.properties and add your API key and secret.
+First copy smartsheet.properties.sample -> [USERNAME].smartsheet.properties, where [USERNAME] is the value returned by System.getProperty("user.name"), and add your API key and secret and redirect Url.
+To deploy to Heroku, you must have a smartsheet.properties file present with your "production" configuration.

 Make sure you have a System property named DATABASE_URL configured to point to your local db (postgres) Then build with: